 - Engineering: Linda Lizotte, extension 6557

-- Faculty of Graduate and Postdoctoral Studies: Patrick Lalonde, extension 1237
+- Graduate and Postdoctoral Studies: Patrick Lalonde, extension 1237

 - Health Sciences: Lucie Guay, extension 8368